 - Distracted by the Sexy: The sheriff and Maria's brothers on a constant basis.

-- Distressed Dude: Maria's brothers getting kidnapped by the Kings.
+- Distressed Dude: Maria's brothers getting kidnapped by the Lerois.

 - Dogged Nice Guy: The sheriff.

-- Double In-Law Marriage: The Leroi and Sarrazin siblings.
+- Double In-Law Marriage: Quadruple in-law marriage between the Leroi and Sarrazin siblings.

 - Double Knock-Out Means Friendship: Louise and Maria's Cat Fight ends with both fainting from fatigue.
 A minute later, they're more-or-less instant BFFs.